microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 Largely inspired by the settings model that both VS Code (and Sublime Text) use.

-### Goal: Minimize Writing to `profiles.json`
+### Goal: Minimize Re-Serializing `profiles.json`

-We want to write the user settings file, `profiles.json`, as little as possible.
+We want to re-serialize the user settings file, `profiles.json`, as little as possible.
+Each time we serialize the file, there's the possiblity that we've re-ordered the keys, as `jsoncpp` provides no ordering guarantee of the keys.
-Each time we write the file, there's the possiblity that we've re-ordered the keys, as `jsoncpp` provides no ordering guarantee of the keys.
 This isn't great, as each write of the file will randomly re-order the file.

-One of our overarching goals with this change should be to re-write the user settings file as little as possible.
+One of our overarching goals with this change should be to re-serialize the user settings file as little as possible.

 ### Goal: Minimize Content in `profiles.json`